Duccaa/movie-app/README.md

 3. Allows you to filter movies by title
 3. Clicking on the Movie Card opens a new page which provides additional information about the movie
 4. There is a possibility to add and delete movies in the user watch list
-5. There are Login and SignUp Forms
+5. There are LogIn and SignUp Forms